-Do I Tip Wedding Vendors?
+Do You Tip Wedding Vendors?

-the Eternal Question I’m About to Answer.
+The Eternal Question I’m About to Answer.

 So I’m going to share some controversial advice: tip wedding vendors.
 All of them.
 Make it freakin’ rain on the people who work their asses off to make your day perfect.
 I feel like there is a lot of misinformation or misrepresentation of what it takes to make a wedding day go off as smoothly as possible.
 I am going to spend a few paragraphs to share with you my opinion on the matter, as someone who has seen the industry morph in the last decade.
 I’m going to go over some of the key players in the day, to tell you a little bit about why they should be tipped.
 My other opinion on tipping is to do it when they go above and beyond.